-Accounts receivable are reported in the consolidated balance sheets at outstanding amounts, less an allowance for doubtful accounts if necessary and net of prompt pay discounts.
+Accounts receivable are reported in the consolidated balance sheets at outstanding amounts, less an allowance for doubtful accounts and net of certain sales deductions.
 The Company extends credit without requiring collateral.
 The Company writes off uncollectible receivables when the likelihood of collection is remote.
 The Company evaluates the collectability of accounts receivable on a regular basis.
-An allowance for uncollectible receivables is based upon various factors including the financial condition and payment history of customers, an overall review of collections experience on other accounts, and economic factors or events expected to affect future collections experience.
-No accounts have been written off in 2013 and 2012.
-No allowance for uncollectible receivables is recorded at December 31, 2013 or December 31, 2012.
-The Company has an allowance of \$0.1 million for expected prompt-pay discounts as of December 31, 2013 and no allowance at December 31, 2012.
-The following table includes those customers that represent more than 10% total revenue:
+An allowance, when needed, is based upon various factors including the financial condition and payment history of customers, an overall review of collections experience on other accounts, and economic factors or events expected to affect future collections experience.
+No accounts have been written off in 2014 and 2013.
+No allowance for uncollectible receivables is recorded at December 31, 2014 or December 31, 2013.
+The Company recorded an allowance of approximately \$4.1 million and \$0.1 million for expected sales deductions as of December 31, 2014 and December 31, 2013, respectively.
+The following table includes those customers that represent more than 10% total net product sales for 2014 and more than 10% of the accounts receivable balance on the consolidated balance sheet as of December 31, 2014: